-I just discovered a welcome recent essay from Graham Hancock summing up the profound intellectual significance — and petty scholastic dramas — of the Younger Dryas Impact Hypothesis since 2007.
-Hancock doesn’t note his good timing, but 2017 is the 10th anniversary of the Comet Research Group’s Acapulco AGU presentations introducing the YDIH.
+I recently discovered an essay from Graham Hancock that manages to convey both the profound intellectual significance — and petty scholastic drama — of the Younger Dryas Impact Hypothesis since 2007.
+Hancock doesn’t note his good timing, but as he writes in 2017 it is the 10th anniversary of the Comet Research Group’s Acapulco AGU presentations introducing the YDIH.
 This summary is helpful to me at this point, and it will be particularly helpful to readers new to our subject, or who have followed the narrative at some point but need it all recounted in one place.

 The Tusk wishes it had written something like this.
-But the content and timeline of our subject is so damn convoluted and confusing that, even with a front row seat, your’s truly has failed to write down all the papers and rebuttals, charges and counter-charges, requiems and refutations since Mexico in a single narrative.
-Graham thankfully, as former journalist, had patience for the tedium and recounts our tumultuous decade quite brilliantly.
+But the content and timeline of our subject is so damn convoluted and confusing that — even with a front row seat — your’s truly is totally incapable of such a work and has failed to write down all the papers and rebuttals, charges and counter-charges, requiems and refutations, since Mexico in a single narrative.
+Graham, thankfully, as a journalist, has the patience for the tedium and recounts our tumultuous decade quite brilliantly.

-If they be reading here: I challenge Hancock’s many detractors to locate references to their oft-noted Hancock provocations.
-Advanced pre-diluvium civilizations, post-cataclysm wisemen and future threats of impact are absent.
+If they be reading here: I challenge Hancock’s many detractors to locate references to their oft-noted provocations: Advanced pre-diluvium civilizations, post-cataclysm wisemen and future threats of impact are absent.
+Just the facts.

-Note: I omit the fascinating but well-established story of Harlan Bretz and the Channeled Scablands, in keeping with our concentration on the YDIH.
+The first third of the essay, the well-established story of Harlan Bretz and the Channeled Scablands, is omitted in keeping with our concentration on the recent YDB research.

 …Return of the cataclysm